 - While the cake layers bake and cool, make the vanilla buttercream frosting.

 - Slowly mix in 7 cups of powdered sugar on a low speed, 1 cup at a time.
-Halfway through, add in 2 Tbsp of heavy cream or milk to make it easier to mix.
+Halfway through, add 2 Tbsp of heavy cream or milk to make it easier to mix.

-- If the frosting seems too thick, add in additional cream (1 teaspoon at a time).
-If the frosting is too thin, add in more powdered sugar (quarter of a cup at a time).
-If you're unsure how thick your frosting should be, you can learn what consistency you're looking for in my frosting consistency post.
+- Once the frosting is fully mixed and smooth, add in 1 Tbsp of vanilla extract and 1/2 tsp salt.
+Mix on the lowest speed for a couple of minutes to help make the frosting silky smooth.
+If the frosting seems too thick, add in additional cream (1 teaspoon at a time).
+If the frosting is too thin, add in more powdered sugar (a quarter of a cup at a time).
+If you're unsure how thick your frosting should be, check out my frosting consistency post.

 - If you plan to color the buttercream, add in the gel food coloring once the frosting is fully made, and beat on low until it reaches the desired color.

-- Stack and frost cake layers on a greaseproof cake board, using a dab of frosting to help stick the first cake layer to the board.
+- Stack and frost cake layers on a greaseproof cake board or flat plate, using a dab of frosting to help stick the first cake layer to the board.

-- Add a thin coat of frosting around the cake to fully cover the cake layers.
+- Spread an even layer of buttercream between each cake layer with a layer offset spatula.
+Add a thin coat of frosting around the cake to fully cover the cake layers.

 - Smooth using a bench scraper, then chill the cake in the fridge (20 minutes) or freezer (10 minutes) until the frosting is firm to the touch.